-An Award Unit is a group or organisation licensed by the Queensland Government to deliver The Duke of Edinburgh’s International Award and the Bridge Award in Queensland.
+An Award Centre is a group or organisation licensed by the Queensland Government to deliver The Duke of Edinburgh’s International Award and the Bridge Award in Queensland.

 - service clubs